nathaniel-bennett/winsharpfuzz/README.md

 You only need to instrument each library once.
-If you have multiple other libraries that the target library depends on, you can choose whether you want to instrument those or not--but note that classes and methods from uninstrumented libraries won't give any control flow feedback to the fuzzer.
+If you have multiple other libraries that the target library depends on, you can choose whether you want to instrument those or not--but remember that classes and methods from uninstrumented libraries won't give any control flow feedback to the fuzzer.

 #### Building the Test Executable

-The harness is written up, the next step is to add the necessary libraries and build the project.
+Once the harness is written up, the next step is to add the necessary libraries and build the project.
 The `WinSharpFuzz.dll` and `WinSharpFuzz.Common.dll` are both needed in order to include WinSharpFuzz in the project, so make sure to add both of those.
 They can be found in `src/WinSharpFuzz/WinSharpFuzz/bin/Debug/netstandard2.0/*.dll`.